 ‘In Real Life’.

-How to use it: “After following her on IG for so long I finally got to met her IRL!”
+How to use it: “After following her on IG for so long I finally got to meet her IRL!”

-A stereotype for women who behave unreasonably – especially towards service staff or people of colour – and tend to invoke their racial privilege.
-There seem to have been more and more Karen stories in the news lately.
+Ever been to a restaurant and heard a lady yell at the waiter about how her ice water doesn’t have enough ice cubes?
+Then you’ve met a Karen.
+A stereotype for women who behave extremely unreasonably and childish – especially towards service staff or people of colour – and tend to invoke their racial privilege.

 How to use it: Woman: *telling a story about a minor inconvenience she had in a store* “…And then I asked to speak to the manager.”